dzmprt/MitMediator.AppAuthorize/README.md

 public class GetTestRequest : IRequest { }
 ```

-To get access to use info in the application layer use `IAuthenticationContext`
+To get access to user info in the application layer use `IAuthenticationContext`
 ```csharp
 public class GetAuthStatusQueryHandler(IAuthenticationContext authenticationContext)
     : IRequestHandler<GetAuthStatusQuery, bool>